farazkh80/SearchEngine/README.md

 # Project Overview

 T5 Text Search and Summarize Engine has two core components, a **Transformer-Based Pre-Trained T5 Model Fine-Tuner** used for text summarization and a **Token-Based Text Searcher**.

 The primary use of this project is for news text summarization, however, it can be expanded for any type of natural language summarization.

 ## 1. T5 Text Summarizer

-The T5 Text Summarizer part of this project uses the pre-trained PyTorch `transformers.ioT5ForConditionalGeneration` model from the **Hugging Face Transformers API** and **Pytorch Lightning** research framework for handling cross-hardware training, model check-pointing and logging.
+The T5 Text Summarizer part of this project uses the pre-trained PyTorch `transformers.ioT5ForConditionalGeneration` model from the [Hugging Face](https://huggingface.co/transformers/model_doc/t5.html) and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) research framework for handling cross-hardware training, model check-pointing and logging.

 T5 model can be used for wide range of NLP tasks such as Translation, summarization, Classification, Regression and Q&A if fine-tuned with a dataset relevant to the desired task.